allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 5. Set start and end dates and times.

-A. Enter the Start Date/Time and End Date/Time using the calendar or roller control.
+1. Enter the Start Date/Time and End Date/Time using the calendar or roller control.

-B. Select All Day if the Event is all day.
+2. Select All Day if the Event is all day.

 6. Select the Squadron owning the event.